AKORA-Studios/Calq/README.md

 If you encounter any issues or have improvment suggestions open a ticket

 Or if you want to change smth yourself or have any suggestions how to solve an open issue, fork the repository (master), create a new branch describing your change/issue, then create a mergerequest explaining what you changed.
 Pls name your commits somewhere usefull.
-If you have a lot of commits pls squash them in the mergerequest.
+If you have a lot of commits pls squash them.

+Note: This project uses [SwiftLint](https://github.com/realm/SwiftLint) to ensure a readble code style.

 ## Feature Requests